Tarantino passed his single-match career-best in kills with 24 and aces with six tonights.

 Widely recognized as one of the game’s premier coaches, Dr. Marv Dunphy has directed Pepperdine to four NCAA men’s volleyball titles and is heading into his 33rd season as the Waves’ head coach in 2016.

 Dunphy, who holds a career record of 589-254 (.699)*, is noted for his highly technical approach to the game and diligent training methods.
 He was the 2005 National Coach of the Year and is a three-time MPSF Coach of the Year.

-As a result of his training, 20 different Waves have earned 35 All-American first team accolades.
-Pepperdine players have been named All-Americans 54 times under Dunphy's direction.
-Six different athletes have gone on to earn National Player of the Year honors in Bob Ctvrtlik (1985), George Roumain (1998, 1999), Brad Keenan (2002, 2003), Sean Rooney (2005), Jonathan Winder (2007) and Paul Carroll (2009).
-No other men's program has had more POTY recipients than Pepperdine since the American Coaches Volleyball Association began issuing the awards in 1991.
+As a result of his training, 22 different Waves have earned 38 All-American first team accolades.
+Overall, 42 Pepperdine players have been named All-Americans 72 times under Dunphy’s direction.
+Six different athletes have gone on to earn either AVCA or Volleyball Magazine National Player of the Year honors a combined nine times in Bob Ctvrtlik (1985), George Roumain (1998, 1999), Brad Keenan (2002, 2003), Sean Rooney (2004, 2005), Jonathan Winder (2007) and Paul Carroll (2009).
+With six AVCA Player of the Year selections, no other men’s program has had more POTY recipients than Pepperdine since the organization began issuing the awards in 1991.